PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 Finally, run `sudo systemctl start my-prefect-service` to start the service.

-You can check that your daemonized Prefect worker or serve process is running with `systemctl`.
+You can check that your daemonized Prefect worker or serve process is running with `systemctl | grep my-prefect-service`.

 And that's it!
 You now have a systemd service that starts when your system boots, and will restart if it ever crashes.